AbiS69/World_Portfolio/README.md

 ## 🎯 Implementation

-The IGMP is constructed using 13 globally diversified ETFs with low fees:
+The IGMP is constructed using 13 liquid, low-cost ETFs that provide broad exposure to global markets.
+Each ETF was selected for its representativeness, liquidity, and cost efficiency:

 ### Fixed Income (55%)
 - **AGG** (20%) - US Aggregate Bonds